Jones3D-The-Infernal-Engine/Documentation/ndy.md

 ### Name convention
 Depending on the use of a template there are a few conventions used in their naming.
 Template name can contain max 63 characters.
-* `_<name>` - names prefixed with underscore i.e. '`_`' are used for base templates that other templates are to be inherited from and not to be used by Thing or COG script.
+* `_<name>` - names prefixed with underscore i.e. '`_`' are used for base templates that other templates are to be inherited from and not to be used by Thing or [COG script](cog.md).
 *Note: If Thing is created from the base template the engine logs warning: "Warning -- create object from base-class template <template_name>"*
 * `+<name>` - names prefixed with plus sign i.e. '`+`' are used for templates that are used for special effect e.g. bullet projectile, explosion etc...
 Other templates can inherit from this template as well.
-This template can be also used in cog script e.g. mine car sparks particles.
+This template can be also used in [COG script](cog.md) e.g. mine car sparks particles.
 * `<name>` - non-prefixed names are used for the "end" templates which are used by Things or scripts.

 ### The list of parameters